Impact of the COVID-19 pandemic on the arts and cultural heritage: Adaptations to venues and performances

 Upon reopening, many modifications needed to be made to both the venue and the performances in order to diminish the risk of disease transmission.

 For example, in dance: the first post-shutdown performance by the Stuttgart Ballet featured "a spaced-out trio" and a pas de deux performed by a pair who also live together, and an audience capacity reduced from 1,400 seats to 249.
 Equally the 32nd Tanec Praha [Dance Prague] a normally international festival of contemporary dance held annually in June, only featured locally resident artists.
 In September a performance at the Teatro Real in Madrid was abandoned following protests from within the audience that they had been seated too close together.

 In Spain, conceptual artist Eugenio Ampudia created an audience of 2,292 potted plants - one for each seat in Barcelona's Gran Teatre del Liceu - as an audience for the UceLi String Quartet.
-The musicians played Giacomo Puccini's "I Crisantemi" on 23 June 2020, the day after Spain's three month lockdown ended.
+The musicians played Giacomo Puccini's Crisantemi on 23 June 2020, the day after Spain's three month lockdown ended.

 In Japan, a creative modification to a venue was made by designer Eisuke Tachikawa as part of a series of design initiatives intended to at make COVID-19 safety precautions "more fun".
 Tachikawa stuck a piece of Erik Satie's score for his Gymnopédie No. 1 to the floor at the entrance of the Minatomirai Hall in Yokohama.
 Each note is spaced 1.5 metres from the next.
 The idea of the "Social Harmony installation" is to help people practise social distancing, and since standing on a note causes it to play, it encourages those queuing to work together to play the complete melody.